 Verdinexor as an Anti-cancer Therapy in Dogs

-Verdinexor (KPT-335) is an oral SINE™ compound that is closely- related to selinexor and is being evaluated for the treatment of lymphomas in pet dogs with newly-diagnosed or first relapse after chemotherapy lymphomas.
+Verdinexor (KPT-335) is an oral SINE™ compound that is closely-related to selinexor and is currently being evaluated for the treatment of lymphomas and other cancers in companion animals in partnership with Anivive Lifesciences.

 It is widely known that canine lymphomas respond to chemotherapy similarly to their human counterpart (human NHL) and display a comparable genetic profile.
 Lymphomas are one of the most common tumors in pet dogs.
 Lymphoma in dogs is very aggressive and, without treatment, the tumors are often fatal within weeks.
 The majority of dog lymphomas are DLBCL and most of the others are T-cell lymphomas.

 We have conducted a Phase 2b clinical trial of verdinexor in dogs with newly-diagnosed or first time relapse lymphomas.
 Verdinexor has received a Minor Use / Minor Species, or MUMS, designation from the center for Veterinary Medicine (CMV) of the FDA for the treatment of lymphomas in canines.